vitormartinsdias/vitormartinsdias.github.io/README.md

 [Video tutorial](https://youtu.be/YN75YXaLFGM)

-This is a template for creating a Quarto web site using RStudio.
+This is a template for creating a Quarto website using RStudio.

 To use it effectively you need to know how to push and pull from GitHub to RStudio using the Git panel buttons, which requires a working GitHub personal access token (PAT).
 If you don't have one setup, following [these instructions](https://happygitwithr.com/https-pat.html#tldr) in *Happy Git and GitHub for the useR* to set one up.
 (In short you will create a token for HTTPS and store it using **gitcreds**.)